-Here we paint almost the same theme in two different styles of Santhal painting.
+Today we paint almost the same theme in two different styles of Santhal painting.
 We mainly will learn to draw figures.

-Use watercolor paper and acrylic paints to paint.
-You can use watercolor or poster colors to paint too.
+Use watercolour paper and acrylic paints to paint.
+You can use watercolour or poster colours too.
 First, visit some pinned paintings of folk art.

 Kalighat folk painting

-The Kalighat folk paintings have bold colors with strong definite strokes for outlines.
-There is a visual rhythm movement of the people in the paintings.
-The side faced girls have a pleasant facial expression.
-All around these actions of people are paintings of items that are used in day to day life of these tribes.
+The Kalighat folk paintings have bold colours with strong definite strokes for outlines.
+There is a visual rhythmic movement of the people in the paintings.
+The side faced girls have a pleasant expression.
+Other than the people they also paint things that they use in daily life.
 Overall the picture is busy and bright.

 Midnapore folk painting

-The Midnapore folk art, on the other hand, have finer lines and more detailed work.
+The Midnapore folk art, on the other hand, has finer lines and more detailed work.
 They focus on a theme and paint around the theme.
-The paintings have fewer colors as compared to the Kalighat painting and have a subtlety in their depiction.
+The paintings have fewer colours as compared to the Kalighat painting and have a subtlety in their depiction.
 The eyes are elongated covering almost the entire face.